SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Final Thoughts on Expanding Duties to Amplify Business Focus

-When I started this article, I intended on delivering many valuable, concrete contributions.
+When I started this article, I intended to deliver many valuable, concrete contributions.

 I have failed.